 15. A Secret Love (2020)

-Pat Henschel and Terry Donahue fell in love in 1947 at a time when homosexuality was barely acknowledged, let alone accepted.
+Pat Henschel and Terry Donahue fell in love in 1947 at a time when being queer was barely acknowledged, let alone accepted.
 As a result, they didn’t come out to their families until 60 years later.

 This emotional documentary shows the couple in recent years while combining footage and photographs of when they were younger.

 An elderly lesbian couple is a perspective that we don’t often see when it comes to representation on screen, so A Secret Love is a refreshing and eye-opening watch.